Newly Appointed CEOs

 A structured 90-day engagement that gives a newly appointed CEO a clear picture of what they have inherited, what requires immediate attention, and how to set the business on a stable footing before the board expects results.

-We conduct a rapid assessment of financial health, operational performance, technology spend, and leadership alignment.
-You receive a clear, unvarnished picture of where the business actually stands, not where it says it stands.
+A rapid assessment of financial health, operational performance, technology spend and leadership alignment.
+A clear, unvarnished picture of where the business actually stands — not where it says it stands.

-We identify the three to five decisions that will define your first year.
-We remove the noise.
-We build the sequencing so that the most important moves happen first, with the board prepared for each one.
+The three to five decisions that will define your first year, with the noise removed.
+The sequencing is built so that the most important moves happen first, with the board prepared for each one.

 You leave the engagement with a decision-making structure, a clear 12-month agenda, and a leadership team aligned around it.
 No consultancy to manage afterwards.
 No dependency created.